yunxiaomr/CMRC2022/README.md

 # CMRC2022
-The 5th Workshop on Chinese Machine Reading Comprehension, the first Prize of multi-choice  racetrack
+This is the code of the multi-choice racetrack first prize in the 5th Workshop on Chinese Machine Reading Comprehension.
+Yunxiao Zhao, Xueni Qiao, Ru Li,Zhichao Yan.CMRC2022
+In the near future, this code will be made public here...Thanks for attention!